StreamAvatar: Streaming Diffusion Models for Real-Time Interactive Human Avatars: Experiment

 \subsection{Quantitative Results}

-For talking video generation, we construct two evaluation datasets: 1) a short dataset consisting of 50 real avatar images paired with 5-second audio clips and corresponding ground-truth videos, and 2) a long dataset consisting of 25 synthesized avatar images paired with 20-second audio clips.
+For talking video generation, we construct two evaluation datasets: 1) a short dataset consisting of 50 real avatar images paired with 5-second audio clips and ground-truth videos, and 2) a long dataset consisting of 25 synthesized avatar images paired with 20-second audio clips.
 Quantitative results for talking avatar video generation are reported in Table~\ref{tab:cmp_talk}.
-Despite being only a 3-step causal model and requiring significant less time for generation, our method achieves superior or highly competitive performance across nearly all metrics, demonstrating strong visual quality and accurate lip synchronization.
+Despite being only a 3-step causal model and requiring significantly less generation time, our method achieves superior or highly competitive performance across nearly all metrics, demonstrating strong visual quality and accurate lip synchronization.
 Notably, it achieves one of the largest motion magnitudes while maintaining a lower anomaly rate, which is challenging to accomplish simultaneously.
-We also report results on EMTD ~\cite{EchoMimicV2} in Appendix \cref{ap_subsec:emtd}.

-For interactive avatar generation, we sample 50 videos from SpeakerVid-5M for evalution. \cref{tab:cmp_listen} presents the comparison results.
+We also report results on the EMTD~\cite{EchoMimicV2} dataset in Appendix \cref{ap_subsec:emtd}.
+For interactive avatar generation, we sample 50 videos from SpeakerVid-5M for evaluation. \cref{tab:cmp_listen} presents the comparison results.
 Our method significantly outperforms the talking-only baseline across all metrics, demonstrating its ability to produce rich motions during listening.
 We also conduct a user study and real-time performance analysis, with detailed results in Appendix \cref{ap_subsec:user_study} and \cref{ap_subsec:run_time}.